bisqq/School-Repos/README.md

 # [My School Github](https://github.com/bisqqSchool)
 I made a separate github account to store my school assignments and projects and kept my personal projects in this Github account, to keep things organized.
+(P.S.
+As I moved my projects over and created this account as a successor some of my contributions got deleted)

 # C++